 In 1966, Anton LaVey created quite a media buzz when he founded the Church of Satan in San Francisco, California.
 This fascination with the occult became prevalent in many films in the ‘60s like "Rosemary’s Baby" and "The Devil Rides Out," which further perpetuated the fear of murderous satanic cults, the devil, and the occult.
 The decade closed out with the shocking "Manson Family Murders" and the "The Zodiac Killer."

 The early ’70s had heavy metal bands that started adopting cryptic messages and symbolism into their music that many detractors claim alluded to satanism and the occult.
-On screen, we got “The Wicker Man” and Damien in the “The Omen.”
-Serial killers from the decade include David Berkowitz “Son of Sam,” Ted Bundy, and “The Killer Clown” John Wayne Gacy.
-Jim Jones in 1978 founded the “Peoples Temple” religious movement, where 900 people in Guyana died after ingesting cyanide-laced kool-aid, becoming the biggest mass murder-suicide in history.
+On-screen, we got "The Wicker Man" and Damien in "The Omen."
+Serial killers from the decade include David Berkowitz, "Son of Sam," Ted Bundy, and "The Killer Clown" John Wayne Gacy.
+Jim Jones in 1978 founded the "Peoples Temple" religious movement, where 900 people in Guyana died after ingesting cyanide-laced kool-aid, becoming the biggest mass murder-suicide in history.

 All the above, along with many fake or exaggerated accounts that were later proven false, spawned the term "Satanic Panic" later in the ‘80s.

-Even the popular role-playing game “Dungeons and Dragons” came under fire after several teen suicides were blamed on the game.
+Even the popular role-playing game "Dungeons and Dragons" came under fire after several teen suicides were blamed on the game.
 The organization called BADD (Bothered About D&D) claimed D&D used demonology, satanic type rituals, witchcraft, voodoo, sex perversion, demon summoning, and murder, among many other unsavory elements.
-The 1980 book entitled “Michelle Remembers,” co-written by psychiatrist Lawrence Pazder with his patient (and eventual wife Michelle Smith) centered around SRA (satanic ritual abuse) and the term “recovered memory.”
+The 1980 book entitled "Michelle Remembers," co-written by psychiatrist Lawrence Pazder with his patient (and eventual wife Michelle Smith), centered around SRA (satanic ritual abuse) and the term "recovered memory."
 It was billed as a true story at the time but later discredited by several investigations.
-In it, Michelle, under hypnosis, recovers repressed memories of horrifying sexual abuse from her childhood in Victoria, British Columbia of the 1950s.
-She recalled strange rituals, many occurring in a basement room and in a cemetery, involving knives, masochism, rape, and murder.
+Under hypnosis, Michelle recovered repressed memories of horrifying sexual abuse from her childhood in Victoria, British Columbia, in the 1950s.
+She recalled strange rituals, many occurring in a basement room and a cemetery, involving knives, masochism, rape, and murder.
 She also claimed that she was bundled into a car with the corpse of a dead victim of the Satanists, and later it was purposely crashed.
 To finish it all off, Michelle endured 81 straight days of abuse in a marathon mega-ritual in which the cultists summoned Satan himself.

-In this turmoil is where Kevin Sullivan and his Army of Darkness found fertile soil, and ultimately the “tree of woe” he repeats in his promos seems to have proliferated.
+In this turmoil, Kevin Sullivan and his Army of Darkness found fertile soil, and ultimately the "tree of woe" he repeats in his promos seems to have proliferated.
 They made their presence felt almost immediately and shook professional wrestling from its comfort zone FOREVER.
 Fans had seen nothing like it before, much like what punk and heavy metal did for rock and roll.